One Pot Chicken Thighs and Rice

 Ingredients

-• 1 tbsp stone ground mustard (26g, or other grainy mustard or dijon mustard)
+• 1 tablespoon (15 g) stone ground mustard - grainy mustard or dijon mustard work too

 • ½ teaspoon paprika

-• 3 cups low-sodium chicken broth (make sure it is gluten-free if need be)
+• 3 cups (705 g) low-sodium chicken broth - check label for gluten-free if needed

 Instructions

-• Place the chicken in the marinade and toss to combine.
-Cover the bowl and let marinate for at least 30 minutes, up to overnight.
-Remove the chicken from the marinade and place on a plate.
-Reserve the marinade for later.
+• Add the chicken thighs to the bowl and toss to coat.
+Cover and marinate for at least 30 minutes, or up to 4 hours in the fridge.
+When ready to cook, remove the chicken and set on a plate.
+Reserve the leftover marinade.

-• Heat a large 12-inch cast iron skillet or oven-safe braiser over medium heat.
-Add the olive oil and let heat for 1 minute.
+• Preheat the oven to 350°F. Heat the olive oil in a large 12-inch cast iron skillet or dutch oven over medium heat.

-• Add the chicken, skin side down, to the skillet.
-Let cook for 4-5 minutes, until the skin is golden and starts to release from the pan.
-Flip over and cook for an additional 3-4 minutes.
-Remove from the pan and place on a clean plate.
-The chicken will not be cooked through at this point.
+• Place the chicken skin-side down in the hot skillet.
+Cook for 4-5 minutes until the skin is golden and releases easily from the pan.
+Flip and cook 3-4 minutes more.
+Transfer to a clean plate.
+The chicken will not be cooked through yet.

-• Add the yellow onion to the skillet and let cook for 3-4 minutes, until translucent.
+• Add the diced yellow onion to the skillet and cook for 3-4 minutes until soft and translucent.

-• Add the white rice and let cook for 1-2 minutes, stirring often, to toast the rice.
+• Add the long grain white rice and stir to coat in the pan drippings.
+Toast for 1-2 minutes, stirring often, until the edges of the grains look slightly translucent.

-• Add the dry white wine to the pan and stir, scraping up any brown bits from the bottom of the pan.
-Cook for 1-2 minutes.
+• Pour in the dry white wine and stir, scraping up any browned bits from the bottom of the pan.
+Cook for 1-2 minutes until most of the wine is absorbed.

-• Add the leftover marinade and chicken broth.
-Stir to combine.
-Bring to a quick boil and let cook for 1-2 minutes.
-Stir to make sure everything is combined.
+• Pour in the reserved marinade and the chicken broth.
+Stir to combine and bring to a brief boil.
+Let cook for 1-2 minutes.

 • Turn off the heat.
-Place the chicken thighs on top of the rice in a single layer.
-Top with thinly sliced lemon if desired.
+Arrange the chicken thighs skin-side up on top of the rice in a single layer.
+Add thinly sliced lemon rounds on top if desired.

-• Cover the skillet with a lid or with foil.
-Bake at 350F for 40 minutes, covered.
-Remove the lid and bake for an additional 15-20 minutes, until the rice has absorbed all of the liquid and the chicken is cooked to an internal temperature of 165F.
+• Cover the skillet tightly with a lid or aluminum foil.
+Bake for 40 minutes covered.
+Remove the lid and bake uncovered for another 15-20 minutes, until the rice has absorbed all the liquid and the chicken reaches an internal temperature of 165°F.

 Notes